Lewis & Clark is a tobacco-free, smoke-free, vape-free campus.

 Students may choose to wear stoles reflecting their cultural heritage, sexual orientation, or religious affiliation.
 Heritage stoles can be ordered by students through a variety of vendors including PrideSash.

-It is customary for those who identify as male to remove their headdress during both the national anthem and the invocation.
+It is customary for those who identify as male to remove their headdress during both the the invocation and the land acknowledgement.

 Children at the Ceremony